The White Stripes: Film and television

 The White Stripes selectively made media appearances, and were noted for their general refusal to be interviewed separately.
 Jack and Meg appeared in Jim Jarmusch's film Coffee and Cigarettes in 2003, in a segment entitled "Jack Shows Meg His Tesla Coil".
 This particular segment contains extensions of White Stripes motifs such as childhood innocence and Nikola Tesla.
 They appeared in the 2005 documentary The Fearless Freaks, which covers the band the Flaming Lips.
 The band appeared as themselves in The Simpsons episode "Jazzy and the Pussycats" in 2006.
 Meg had previously expressed interest in a Simpsons role in 2003, saying that "A guest appearance would be amazing.
 I wouldn't want to be in a Lisa episode.
 They're kind of boring.
 Maybe a Homer one would be better."
 Jack is one of three guitarists featured in the 2009 documentary It Might Get Loud, and Meg appears in segments that include the White Stripes.

 Legacy

-The White Stripes's equipment and Icky Thump outfits, displayed in the class of 2025 exhibit at the Rock and Roll Hall of Fame.